pure-data/deken/docs/packaging.md

 It will also create a list of objects included in your library, based on the help-patches that are found in the top-level directory.
-If your help patches contain a `[pd META]` subpatch that contains a comment starting with DESCRIPTION, this descriptive string will included in the list of objects (and displayed on this webpage):
+If your help patches contain a `[pd META]` subpatch that contains a comment starting with DESCRIPTION, this descriptive string will be included in the list of objects (and displayed on the [deken webpage](https://deken.puredata.info)):

 ``` console
 $ head "mylibrary[v0.0.1](Linux-amd64-32)(Windows-amd64-32)(Darwin-arm64-32).dek.txt"